Updated April 2026

 Forensic Investigation

-Technical analysis to determine the scope, cause and impact of a cyber breach, usually performed by the insurer's approved panel.
+Technical analysis to determine the scope, cause and impact of a cyber breach, usually performed by the insurer's approved specialist panel.

 Cyber Extortion